1 VOTER LOOKS AT LIBERAL- COALITION

 From the Liberal Party website:

 This year, we will deliver the first budget surplus in a decade.
-LIE- No they haven't , it's only prediicted in future years IF they stay in power
+LIE- No they didn't , it's was only prediicted in future years IF they stay in power

 Australia's welfare dependency is at its lowest level in 30 years.
 SPIN- Not because poverty has reduced.
 Because the process, paperwork and qualification for welfare is too difficult and denies the poorest.
 Poverty is on the rise and Liberals are closing services.
-Wage growth is stagnant and under-employment (part-time) is growing.
+Wage growth is stagnant and under-employment (part-time) is growing, Australia now has a new category - the working poor.

 Financial Review John Kehoe Feb 26, 2019